-At the Savoy Hotel in London on 3 November 1919, a group of senior Transport professionals met, determined to change the world of Logistics and Transport.
-In the First World War they had seen the failures of moving goods and vehicles.
+At the Savoy Hotel in London on 3 November 1919, a group of senior Transport professionals met determined to change the world of Logistics and Transport.
+In the First World War, they had seen the failures of moving goods and vehicles.
 Now, in peacetime they wanted to create a professional body that would make a difference and set new standards.
 The Institute of Transport was born.

 The group’s initial aims were to improve Transport efficiency, enable Transport integration and encourage talent development in the Transport industry.
 Aims that we still strive to achieve today.
 In 1926, we were granted a Royal Charter by King George V, with himself as the Patron and the Prince of Wales as the Honorary President.
 The Institute grew in importance and influence across the World.
-We established territorial organisations in ten countries and in 1971, were granted the name of the Chartered Institute of Transport by Queen Elizabeth II.
+We established territorial organisations in 10 countries and in 1971 were granted the name of the Chartered Institute of Transport by Queen Elizabeth II.
 In 2001, we became the Chartered Institute of Logistics and Transport as the two leading professional bodies joined together.

 With the wider representation, now we are involved in every Logistics and Transport sector.
 We are focused on the original 1919 Institute aims of developing the science and art of Transport and Logistics.
 We do this through talent development and professional education throughout the World.
-As a family of professionals we come together at our annual International Convention at a different Global location each year.
+As a family of professionals, we come together at our annual International Convention at a different Global location each year.
 There, we reflect on our aims and plan our future.
-The vision of those first Savoy Hotel pioneers lives and breathes and continues to shape our world today.
+The vision of those first Savoy Hotel pioneers lives, breathes, and continues to shape our world today.
 With a Global membership of over 33,000 in 100 countries, CILT is present in 34 countries across the Globe, providing a professional identity to those in the ever expanding Logistics and Transport sector.

-To be recognized Globally as the First Choice Professional Body for Supply Chain, Logistics and Transport
+To be recognized globally as the First Choice Professional Body for Supply Chain, Logistics and Transport

 To Promote, Encourage and Co-ordinate the Study of the Science and Art of Logistics and Transport in All its Branches